 Creators can use the Upload element in any topic or article, in any location.
 You can also have multiple Upload elements to allow for multiple file uploads as required (since explorers can only upload a single file per Upload element).

-Instructions: You can then optionally add a brief instruction about the file to be uploaded - perhaps defining exactly what file the explorer is supposed to upload.
+2. Optionally add brief instructions about the file to be uploaded - perhaps defining exactly what file the explorer is supposed to upload.

 You can choose to make the Upload element assessable by requiring an assessor to review and 'pass' the explorer's uploaded file.